Pete Liske: Later life and honors

 In 2002 Liske's number 14 was added to the Calgary Stampeders' Wall of Fame.
 He was a game official in the NFL from 1983 through 1988, a back judge wearing uniform number 21.

 Liske left the private sector in 1985 for the University of Washington in Seattle, where he started as an associate athletic director, with a focus on fundraising and promotions.
 He became the athletic director at the University of Idaho in Moscow in 1992, and moved to the University of Toledo in 1996.
 In late 2001, Liske returned to his alma mater, Penn State, where he was appointed director of major gifts for intercollegiate athletics, with special emphasis on developing funding for the improvement of athletic facilities.

-Peter A. Liske passed away on 12 February 2022, in Wenatchee, Washington, due to Alzheimer's disease.
+Liske died on February 12, 2022, in Wenatchee, Washington, due to Alzheimer's disease.